alearoslan/alearoslan/README.md

 ## About Me
 - 👋 Hi, I’m @alearoslan
+- 🎓 Computer Science graduate from University of Malaya, Malaysia
-- 👀 I’m interested in learning new things 📚
+- 👀 I’m interested in learning new things 📚 and loves cats! 💕🐈
 - 📫 How to reach me: 📧 alearoslan@gmail.com

 ### Languages